JayanthiML/Redbus_Data_Scrapping_with_Selenium-/README.md

-# Redbus Data Scrapping with Selenium
+# Redbus Data Scraping and Filtering with Streamlit Application
+## Project Overview
+Aims to revolutionize the transportation industry by providing a comprehensive solution for collecting, analyzing, and visualizing bus travel data.
+By utilizing **Selenium** for web scraping, this project automates web browser interactions, the extraction of detailed information from Redbus, including bus routes, schedules, prices, and seat availability
+By streamlining data collection and providing powerful tools for data-driven decision-making, this project can significantly improve operational efficiency and strategic planning in the transportation industry.

+This project involves
-Automating web browser interactions, to scrape data from the RedBus website.
+   - Scraping bus route and schedule data from the RedBus website using Selenium and Python.

-## Overview

-This project involves scraping bus route and schedule data from the RedBus website using Selenium and Python.
-The scraped data is then processed, cleaned, and stored in MySQL database tables.
+   - The scraped data is then processed, cleaned, and stored in MySQL database tables.
+   - Create a web application that allow users to browse and filter bus routes and schedules for various state transport corporations (RTCs) in India.

+The project leverages Python, Streamlit, and MySQL to achieve this.
 Here's a breakdown of the project components and how to use them.

 ## Requirements